SethuRamanOmanakuttan/MemExplorer/README.md

 ```
  npm start
 ```
-If you have multiple networks given in your config.json, you can run multiple instences of the program in seperate terminals, each accessing the nodes belonging to seperate networks.
+If you have multiple networks given in your config.json, you can run multiple instances of the program in separate terminals, each accessing the nodes belonging to separate networks.

 ---